Janak Singh

-Major General Janak Singh (surname Katoch) CIE, OBI, (7 August 1872 – 15 March 1972) was an officer of the Jammu and Kashmir State Forces in the princely state of Jammu and Kashmir.
+Major General Janak Singh (surname Katoch) CIE, OBI, (5 August 1872 – 15 March 1970) was an officer of the Jammu and Kashmir State Forces in the princely state of Jammu and Kashmir.
 After retirement, he briefly served as the prime minister of the state during a crucial period in 1947, which was evidently a temporary appointment while the Maharaja looked for a more permanent candidate.

 Early life

-Janak Singh was born in the village of Khaira in the Kangra district, in the present-day state of Himachal Pradesh in India in 1872 where he completed his primary education by 1884.
+Janak Singh was born in the village of Khaira in Kangra district, in the present-day state of Himachal Pradesh in India in 1872 where he completed his primary education by 1884.

-Biography
+Career

-He began as Naib-Tehsildar in Ramnagar on June 11, 1901, and was commissioned as a Major in the Department of Army Administration & Quartermaster General (DAA & QMG) at the Jammu and Kashmir Army Headquarters the following year.
+He began as a Naib-Tehsildar in Ramnagar on June 11, 1901, and was commissioned as a Major in the Department of Army Administration & Quartermaster General (DAA & QMG) at the Jammu and Kashmir Army Headquarters the following year.
 In 1905, he came into contact with Raja Amar Singh, influencing his subsequent postings.
-By 1912, he had served as Wazir Wazarat in Kathua, Kishtwar, and Gilgit.
+By 1912, he had served as the Wazir Wazarat in Kathua, Kishtwar, and Gilgit.
 From 1915 to 1917, he was appointed Military Secretary to the Commander-in-Chief, Raja Hari Singh, holding the rank of Lieutenant Colonel.

 From 1917 to 1920, Janak Singh commanded the 2nd Battalion of the 2nd Kashmir Rifles in Gilgit, followed by leadership of the 3rd Kashmir Rifles at Satwari Cantonment.
 Between 1921 and 1925, he served as Revenue and Foreign Minister.
 After 1925, he held multiple ministerial portfolios, including Army, Public Works, Law, and Revenue, reflecting his significant role in the administration of Jammu and Kashmir.
-In 1947, during a critical period leading up to the state’s accession to India, he briefly served as Prime Minister.
+In 1947, during a critical period leading up to the state’s accession to India, he briefly served as the Prime Minister.

-Political career
+Prime ministership

-Singh was army minister in the government of Maharaja Hari Singh of Jammu and Kashmir during 1929–1931.
-He also served as the revenue minister.
-On 11 August 1947 he was brought out of retirement to be the prime minister at a turbulent time on the eve of the independence of India and Pakistan.
-This is deemed to be a temporary appointment while the Maharaja searched for a more permanent replacement.
+On 11 August 1947, Singh was brought out of retirement to be the prime minister at a turbulent time on the eve of the independence of India and Pakistan.
+Singh's predecessor, Ram Chandra Kak, was dismissed and placed under house arrest by the Maharaja.
+Singh's appointment was deemed to be a temporary one while the Maharaja searched for a more permanent replacement.

-He steered the Standstill Agreement that Kashmir wanted to sign with India and Pakistan.
-The agreement was not signed by India, and before further deliberations were done Pakistan-assisted raiders had marched into Kashmir state.
-Janak Singh was replaced by Mehr Chand Mahajan on 15 October 1947.
-On 13 September 1947 Maharaja Hari Singh requested the loan of the services of Lt.
+Singh steered the Standstill Agreement that Kashmir wanted to sign with both India and Pakistan.
+Pakistan consented immediately but India asked for further negotiations.
+In the meanwhile, Muslim League, the ruling party of Pakistan, used shortages of food and fuel, themselves partially caused by blockades placed by Pakistan, to incite rebellions in Poonch, Mirpur and Muzaffarabad.
+On 13 September 1947, Maharaja Hari Singh requested on loan the services of Lt.
 Col. Kashmir Singh Katoch (son of Janak Singh) to act as the military adviser to the Maharaja.
 This request was granted by the Indian government.
 (Note: Lt.
 Col. Kashmir Singh Katoch was the eldest of the three sons of Janak Singh.)
+Janak Singh was replaced by Mehr Chand Mahajan on 15 October 1947.